lahabana/jobberTrack/README.md

 `load(client, id, reply)` Loads the object from an already existing key-value in the redis store

+### JobberTrack.Queue

+A queue enables to queue waiting jobs in a redis list and to pop and start them.
+I hides inside a Handler

+`new JobberTrack.Queue(client, id, ResourceFactory)` creates a new queue with the key `id` and its associated Handler using ResourceFactory.

+`createAndPush(timeout, data, callback)` creates a new resource add it to resource and then push it to the waiting queue.
+The parameters are similar to `Handler.create()`.

+`popAndStart(callback)` pops the first element from the waiting queue and starts the associated resource. `callback(err, resource)` where resource is the popped associated resource. `popAndStart()` is a blocking method it will block until it can get an element from the queue (uses redis' BRPOP).

+## TODO

+- minimize the number of access to REDIS (either multi or another solution).

 ## MIT License
 Copyright (c) 2013 Charly Molter